Kwame Porter Robinson, Ph.D.

 The final interrelated area, Social Justice for Human AI interaction (HAI), determines ways that interaction can be proactive instead of reactive.
 In this area, Kwame focuses on the problem of human consent for machine learning inference and trust repair strategies after negative HAI interactions.
 Examples include recent work on justice as trust repair and trustless models of machine learning consent.

 In his research, he develops interdisciplinary theory within case-based work across various problem domains.
 His primary investigative techniques are systems building, field studies, and experimental designs.
 For evaluation he largely uses quantitative and mixed-methods methods.
 Prior to academia he worked for several years in industry as CEO, research engineer, data scientist and machine learning engineer for both government and private corporations.
-Kwame is a Ph.D. candidate at the University of Michigan in the School of Information.
-He is advised by Dr. Robert and Dr. Eglash.
+Kwame earned his Ph.D. from the University of Michigan in the School of Information.
+His dissertation committee included Dr. Eglash, Dr. Robert, Dr. Guzdial, and Dr. Bennett.

 Publications